-- The most noteworthy fact about the Boiling Lake remains its quite impressive status.
+- Perhaps the most noteworthy fact about the Boiling Lake remains its quite impressive status.
 That’s because the wonder of Nature ranks as the second-largest hot lake in the world.
 In addition, it itself forms part of the Morne Trois Pitons National Park, which is a World Heritage Site.

 - It also has an impressive recent history.
-This holds true due to the fact that the first ever recorded sighting of this geological marvel was in 1870, by Edmund Watt and Henry Nicholls.
-Also, the first scientific investigation of the site was carried out in 1875.
+This holds true due to the fact that the first ever recorded sighting of this geological marvel occurred in 1870.
+This was carried out by Edmund Watt and Henry Nicholls.
+Also, the first scientific investigation of the site took place in 1875.

 - Not only does the aptly-named Boiling Lake remain extremely unique, but it holds another notable claim.
 That’s because its location also ranks as somewhat remote.
-The nearest road sits about 8.1 mi (13 km) from the site, thus access remains limited.
+In point of fact, the nearest road sits about 8.1 mi (13 km) from the site.
+Therefore, access remains quite limited.

 - Interestingly, the site also stays fairly active.
 Due to this, it will occasionally drain, and even form geyser-like fountains of hot water and steam.
 Occasionally, it will even empty and refill amazingly fast.
 Further, this complete cycle sometimes occurs in only a single day.

 Boiling Lake Physical Description

-Firstly, the dimensions of the Boiling Lake remain constantly variable, depending upon conditions.
-Typically mild phreatic eruptions in the region occur periodically and dramatically affect the level of the small lake.
+Firstly, the dimensions of the Boiling Lake remain constantly variable.
+This occurs largely due to local conditions.
+Typically mild phreatic eruptions in the region occur periodically.
+Understandably, these dramatically affect the level of the small lake.

 However, its diameter maintains a fairly regular size range.
 As a result, it averages between 200-250 ft (61-76 m) across.
-The depth of the lake naturally also varies, yet an average depth has been determined to be about 195 ft (59 m).
+The depth of the lake naturally also varies.
+However, an average depth has been determined to be about 195 ft (59 m).

-The color of the water of Boiling Lake also frequently varies.
+In addition, the color of the water of Boiling Lake also frequently varies.
 These stunning hues change, sometimes becoming green.
 But these remarkable colors usually range from grayish-blue to bright blue.
-In addition, the temperature of Boiling Lake ranges between 180-197 F (82-92 C).
+In addition, the temperature of the body of water generally ranges between 180-197 F (82-92 C).